Hanjun-Dai/graph_comb_opt/README.md

     Here the second column shows a solution found by S2V-DQN, in the same order of how each node is picked.

+# 2. Experiments on real-world data

+For TSP we test on part of the tsplib instances;
+For MVC and SCP, we use memetracker dataset;
+For MAXCUT, we test on optsicom dataset;

+All the data can be found through the dropbox link below.
+Code folders that start with 'realworld' are for this set of experiments.

 # Reproducing the results that reported in the paper

 Here is the link to the dataset that was used in the paper: